 Pam loves the outdoors, living on a farm and having sheep to inspire her artistic process.
-She shears sheep, dyes the wood and then uses it to create unique landscapes that she calls Watercolour with Wool.
+She shears sheep, dyes the wool and then uses it to create unique landscapes that she calls Watercolour with Wool.
 Since she created this method she has enjoyed sharing her process with others, inspiring others to play with wool and create art in a fun new way.

 Linda Harti is full of enthusiasm for life and for her art.
 She loves both the natural world and human elements, and her colourful abstract paintings reveal images of both.

 Self-taught, Linda began her painting career over 20 years ago.
 Ever-changing in her approach to new stimuli, she began with watercolour, loving the magic that can occur when paint touches moist paper.
 Linda moved into the realm of more vivid colours in acrylic, with added dimension like layering and underpainting to reveal powerful impressions.
 She chooses to work from images that spring from her mind and heart.

 The workshop will focus on two of Linda’s current favourite media: acrylic paint on Yupo paper, and acrylic paint on wood.

 The spirit and magic of rhythm transcends all ages, gender, religions, races and cultures.
 Drum circles have the power to heal and empower, to foster unity and community , and to liberate our primal souls!

 Come and experience creative expression through drumming and rhythm.
 You will explore a variety of drums, percussion instruments, and drum circle facilitation techniques and incorporate them into an ensemble that is truly greater than the sum of its parts.
 Learn to take risks, shed inhibitions, deepen your listening skills, release your passion, and come to respect silence and space, as well as sound.